Rising-Stars-by-Sunshine/STATS201_Aida-_PS2/README.md

 # Content on this Repository

 Welcome to my GitHub repository!
-Here, I am experiencing the world of machine learning and its role in untangling the complexities of real-world issues.
 In this repository, I describe my research that focuses on the Correlation between Economic Factors and Energy Access and understanding the key factors that contribute to the classification of countries into high, medium, and low energy efficiency levels.
 As my research delves into the exploration of machine learning methods, it looks to answer the following questions:
 - RQ1: How do economic factors such as GDP per capita correlate with energy access disparities across different regions?
 - RQ2: What factors contribute to the classification of countries into high, medium, and low energy efficiency levels, and can these factors be used to predict a country's energy efficiency?